jfernandezcl/personal-finance/README.md

-# 💸 Aplicación de Finanzas Personales
+# 💸 Personal Finance Application

-Esta aplicación permite a los usuarios gestionar sus transacciones financieras, registrarse e iniciar sesión de forma segura, incluyendo autenticación con Google.
+This app allows users to manage their financial transactions, securely register and log in, including authentication with Google.

 ---

-## 📝 Resumen
+## 📝 Overview

-La aplicación permite a los usuarios:
+The application enables users to:

-- Registrarse e iniciar sesión con email y contraseña
+- Register and log in with email and password
-- Iniciar sesión con su cuenta de Google usando OAuth 2.0
+- Log in using their Google account via OAuth 2.0
-- Gestionar transacciones financieras agregando, visualizando y eliminando ingresos o gastos
+- Manage financial transactions by adding, viewing, and deleting income or expenses
-- Actualizar su perfil y cambiar su contraseña de forma segura
+- Update their profile and securely change their password
-- Interactuar con una interfaz amigable, moderna y responsiva
+- Interact with a friendly, modern, and responsive interface

 ---

-## ⚙️ Arquitectura
+## ⚙️ Architecture

-El proyecto está dividido en dos partes principales:
+The project is divided into two main parts:

 ### Backend

-- Construido con **Node.js**, **Express** y **MySQL**
+- Built with **Node.js**, **Express**, and **MySQL**
-- Provee endpoints RESTful para autenticación, gestión de usuarios y transacciones
+- Provides RESTful endpoints for authentication, user management, and transactions
-- Maneja la encriptación de contraseñas con **bcrypt** y la autenticación mediante **JWT**
+- Handles password encryption with **bcrypt** and authentication using **JWT**
-- Soporta inicio de sesión vía Google OAuth 2.0
+- Supports login via Google OAuth 2.0

 ### Frontend

-- Construido con **React** y **Vite**
+- Built with **React** and **Vite**
-- Utiliza la API **fetch** para comunicarse con el backend
+- Uses the **fetch API** to communicate with the backend
-- Estilizado con **Tailwind CSS** para una UI moderna y responsiva
+- Styled with **Tailwind CSS** for a modern and responsive UI
-- Soporta flujos de autenticación y gestión de transacciones
+- Supports authentication flows and transaction management

 ---

-## 🔧 Tecnologías
+## 🔧 Technologies

 - Node.js, Express, MySQL, JWT, bcrypt, Google OAuth
 - React, Vite, Tailwind CSS, Fetch API

 ---

-## 👤 Autor
+## 👤 Author

 Javi Fernández